ahuang314/Roman_Data_Challenge/docs/data_challenge.md

 # Data Challenge

 All datasets assume the `astropy.cosmology.realizations.Planck18` cosmology.
-To download the datasets, see the [Downloading the datasets](https://roman-data-challenge.readthedocs.io/en/latest/getting_started/#downloading-the-datasets) page.
+To download and work with the datasets, see the [Getting Started](https://roman-data-challenge.readthedocs.io/en/latest/getting_started/#) page.

 ## Rung 0: Tutorial